Why Most Teams Fail at Collecting Leads at Trade Shows

 Here's where most lead capture systems fall apart — not because teams don't collect data, but because they collect the wrong data.

 Badge scanners are table stakes.
-They give you a name, title, and company, which is the same data you could get from LinkedIn in 30 seconds.
+They give you a name, title, and company — the same data you could get from LinkedIn in 30 seconds.
 The capture tool you need is one that layers context on top of contact data.

 Look for a lead capture app that lets reps: